How can I help?

 • Develop your understanding of case law and legislation

-• Engage with key criminological theories and concepts relating to crime, victimisation, responses to crime and deviance
+• Engage with key criminological concepts, policies and theories relating to crime and deviance

-Our mentoring scheme is an integral part of the educational experience at Leeds Law School.
-You'll be paired with a professional mentor from Leeds’ legal community, who will provide invaluable insight into the legal profession to support educational development and enhance career opportunities.
+Our mentor guarantee is an integral part of the educational experience at Leeds Law School.
+You'll be paired with a professional mentor from Leeds' legal community.
+Your mentor will provide invaluable insight into the legal profession to support your educational development and enhance career opportunities.
+We offer a guarantee, so every student who'd like a mentor can have one.

 Changes to legal education and training